JJ/granada-off/text/geekery.md

 >More about roundabouts in its very own chapter.

-If you continue in the direction of the Avenida de América, past the exit of the underground tunnel, where, who knows, you might even see a train coming or going, past the nano-Manhattan by the end of that avenue, with a couple of tall buildings, and then, when you arrive at the boulevard with the frayed flags, take a left and you will arrive at the
+If you continue in the direction of the Avenida de América, that is right if you come from Parque de las Ciencias, and go past the exit of the underground tunnel, where, who knows, you might even see a train coming or going, go past the nano-Manhattan by the end of that avenue, with a couple of tall buildings, and then, when you arrive at the boulevard with the frayed European flags, take a left and you will arrive at the
 [Instituto de Astrofísica de Andalucía, IAA or Andalusian Astrophysics institute](http://iaa.es).
 You cannot miss it, it is the one with the rocket protruding out of its